This website is best viewed in

 However, none of these treatments address the core pathology of ASD, and thus, none of them provide a cure for the disease.
 Therefore, there is a burning need for treatment strategies that can have an effect on the core disease pathology and help reduce the symptoms of ASD.

-In the recent years, stem cell therapy is one such treatment method, which as has shown a glimmer of the possibility of altering the core pathology as well as providing symptomatic improvement in children and adults with Autism.
+In the recent years, cell therapy is one such treatment method, which as has shown a glimmer of the possibility of altering the core pathology as well as providing symptomatic improvement in children and adults with Autism.

 Recent studies have indicated that the lack of oxygen supply to the brain during or after birth, and immune deregulation, are the two important factors associated with ASD.
 These factors may result in irregularities or a decrease in brain function.
 This can cause an overarching imbalance in the brain which could manifest as the various symptoms of ASD.